BBBaden-Moodle-userscripts/BBBUserScriptManager/README.md

 ### Extensions Page

-- Visit `https://moodle.bbbaden.ch/userscript/extensions` to manage userscripts.
+- Visit `https://moodle.bbbaden.ch/userscript/extensions` to view all userscripts.
 - Users can install various userscripts from this page.

 ### Configuration Page